pulcy/j2/deps/github.com/hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 ### Create a credential

-Create a dynamic key for an IP that is covered by `dynamic_key_role`'s CIDR list.
+Create a dynamic key for an IP of the remote host that is covered by `dynamic_key_role`'s CIDR list.

 ```text